JoannaPanda/Movie-Recommendation-System/readme.txt

 typing: https://localhost:3000
 to visit the website, visit https://localhost:3000/welcome to see the welcome page and start our exploration from there.

+If the backend accidentally stops, restart backend with command: docker-compose up -d

 Please make the browser window full screen to enjoy the ultimate movie finding experience on CinemaScope!